Toggle diff (533 lines)

 +@item @code{debug-level} (default: @code{0}) (type: integer)

-+Logging verbosity.
++The logging verbosity.
 Bigger number means more logs.
-In the source code I
+The source code

 +